rkotze/rkotze.github.io/_posts/2020-07-20-first-vscode-extension.md

 }
 ```

-Next is **Contribution Points** which enable you to extend VS Code UI.
-To help make the command above easy to find, you can give is a searchable title in the command palette.
+Next is **Contribution Points** which enable you to extend the VS Code UI.
+To help make the command above easy to find, you can give it a searchable title in the command palette.
 To do this use the `commands` contribution point.
 See the `package.json` example below:

 ```json
 {